Glimesh/broadcast-box/README.md

 Go to `Settings -> Stream` and set the following values.

-- Service: WebRTC
+- Service: WHIP
 - Server: <https://b.siobud.com/api/whip>
 - StreamKey: (Any Stream Key you like)

-Your settings page should look like this.
+Your settings page should look like this:

 ![OBS Stream settings example](./.github/img/streamSettings.png)